sfkwww/katacoda-scenarios/aws-lambda-ses/step4.md

 ## Creating the Lambda Function

-Navigate to the `Lambda` service and create a new function from scratch with a name of your choice (Eg. `sendEmailLambda`) and assign it the permission that we created in step 2 (`LambdaEmail`).
+Navigate to the `Lambda` service and create a new function from scratch with Node.js runtime.
+Give it a name of your choice (Eg. `sendEmailLambda`) and assign it the permission that we created in step 2 (`LambdaEmail`) by pressing `Change default execution role` and then pick `Use an existing role`.

 Next we'll write the following code and click deploy.
+(Be sure to change the emails to the ones you have used)

 <pre class="file" data-target="clipboard">
 var aws = require("aws-sdk");